-When Don ran an online newsstand, 18% was the average new remit order for the 1,400 titles there.
+When our CEO and Founder Don Nicholas ran an online newsstand in the late 90s and early 2000s, 18% was the average new remit order for the 1,400 titles there.
 And some publishers earned absolutely nothing from sales from the agencies they dealt with.

 But all these years later, the same publishers complain bitterly about earning … 70% of sales from Apple.

 Some people just don’t know when they’ve got it good.
-The cost of digital newsstand publishing is pretty fair.
+We think the cost of digital newsstand publishing is pretty fair.

-The cost is incurred on those platforms are 30% to Apple, 35% to Amazon and 40% to Google whenever you sell a copy or subscription.
+The cost is incurred on those platforms are 30% to Apple, 35% to Amazon and 40% to Google.
 Amazon and Google’s rates are negotiable.

 A lot of folks in the industry consider Apple to be taking a 30% commission, and that number is the focus of their ire.
 Yet, as we’ve noted, Apple is actually sending publishers 70% of every sale.
 No publisher pays any newsstand a 30% commission.
 So we prefer to call it a 70% remit rate – to describe the action that occurs when Apple sends your cut to you.